-The education level of Eugene citizens is very high relative to the national average among all cities (21.84%): 39.70% of adults in Eugene have a bachelor's degree or even advanced degree.
+The population of Eugene is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.70% of adults in Eugene have a bachelor's degree or even advanced degree.

 The per capita income in Eugene in 2010 was $26,493, which is upper middle income relative to Oregon and the nation.
 This equates to an annual income of $105,972 for a family of four.
 However, Eugene contains both very wealthy and poor people as well.

 Eugene is a very ethnically-diverse city.
 The people who call Eugene home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eugene residents report their race to be White, followed by Asian.
 Important ancestries of people in Eugene include Irish, English, Italian, and Norwegian.

 The most common language spoken in Eugene is English.
 Other important languages spoken here include Spanish and Chinese.